rflamary/nonconvex-optimization/README.md

 This matlab toolbox propose a generic solver for proximal gradient descent in the convex or non-convex case.
 It is a complete reimplementation of the GIST algorithm proposed in [1] with new regularization terms such as the lp pseudo-norm with p=1/2.

-The unmix folder contains code downloaded from the website of [ Jose M. Bioucas Dias](http://www.lx.it.pt/~bioucas/publications.html).

 When using this toolbox in your research works please cite the following paper:

 D. Tuia, R. Flamary and M. Barlaud, "Non-convex regularization in remote sensing", IEEE transactions Transactions on Geoscience and Remote Sensing, (to appear) 2016.